wingrunr21/flat-ui-sass/README.md

 # Flat UI for Sass

-`flat-ui-sass` is a SASS port of Designmodo's [Flat-UI Free](http://designmodo.github.io/Flat-UI/). `flat-ui-sass` also provides a rake task to convert and vendor [Flat-UI Pro](http://designmodo.com/flat/) for use with Rails, Compass, and vanilla SASS.
+`flat-ui-sass` is a SASS port of Designmodo's [Flat-UI Free](http://designmodo.github.io/Flat-UI/). `flat-ui-sass` also provides a rake task to convert and locally vendor [Flat-UI Pro](http://designmodo.com/flat/) for use with Rails, Compass, and vanilla SASS.

-#####This gem is currently under development!
-Things are broken and may not work correctly.
+##### This gem is currently under development!
+Things are broken and may not work correctly!

 ## Dependencies